Debottam-Ghosh/Complete-DBMS-Notes-Basic-to-Advanced/Chapter 8: Constraints in SQL.md

-Constraints are rules applied to table columns in SQL to ensure data integrity, validity, and consistency in a relational database.
+- Constraints are rules applied to table columns in SQL to ensure data integrity, validity, and consistency in a relational database.
+- Constraints are used in DDL (i.e., at the time of defining table)

 <br>